Everything you need to know...

 Compulsory modules

-Dissertation ( Cyber And Networks)
+Dissertation For Cyber Security And Computer Networks

 Standard Based Security Audit And Assessment